ismasan/sourced/README.md

 These blocks are used both to load the initial state when handling a command, and to apply new events to the state in command handlers.

-These handlers are pure: given the same state and event, they should always update the state in the same exact way.
-They should never reach out to the outside (API calls, current time, etc), and they should never run validations.
-They work on events already committed to history, which by definition are assumed to be valid.

 ![evolve handler](docs/images/sourced-evolve-handler.png)

 ```ruby